 A money back policy is a unique and attractive option that combines the benefits of insurance coverage with periodic returns.
 This type of policy is particularly popular among those who seek both protection and liquidity during the policy term.
 For Indian audiences, understanding the concept and benefits of a money back policy can help in making informed financial decisions that ensure both security and financial growth.

-What is a money back policy and give an example?
+What is a money back policy?

 A money back policy is a type of life insurance plan that provides regular payouts during the policy term along with a lump sum amount at maturity.
 Unlike traditional life insurance policies where the benefits are paid only upon the policyholder's death or at the end of the policy term, money back plans offer periodic payouts, known as survival benefits, throughout the policy term.
 These payouts are a percentage of the sum assured and are typically paid at regular intervals.